DerMagischeBier/cache-this/README.md

  Results are even cached in between program execution enabling rapid prototyping by getting rid of long execution times per iteration.

- Expression are cache by their token representation. `cache_this!` does not recognize changes to expression results.
+ Expressions are cached by their token representation. `cache_this!` does not recognize changes to expression results.
 To remove the cached values delete the `.cache-this` folder.

  Note that, for serializing and deserializing `cache_this!` relies on `serde_json`.
 Thus,